 - Address of next of kin

 These records form four volumes of the 'Names of the Fallen'.
 The volumes have been digitised and are available to view below.

 The information is ordered alphabetically by surname of soldier.
-The original, physical volumes are held by Derry City Council Archive and Genealogy Service.
+The original, physical volumes are held by Derry City and Strabane District Council Archive and Genealogy Service.

 Links open as PDF documents.
 To access them you must have Adobe Acrobat Reader v7 or later installed on your computer.
 To download this free software, visit the download pages of the Adobe website.

 - Carson, Daniel - Corscaden, James Noel (5.4MB)

 - Doherty, William - Downey, Joseph, T. (4.9MB)

 - Hamilton, Robert - Hegarty, William (5MB)